Map of Israel

 |c.
 72 B.C. |

-Herod the Great is born to Antipater I the Idumaean (which means 'from the land of Edom').
+Herod the Great is born to Antipater I the Idumaean (which means 'from the land of Edom'), who is the founder of the Herodian dynasty of rule.

 Roman troops, led by Pompey, occupy Palestine in the name of the Roman Republic.
 The empire conquers Jerusalem and she falls.